vikramkh/course-website-16fa/exams.md

 active_tab: exams
 ---

-All exams will be closed-book and closed-notes.
+All exams will be closed-book.

 <table class="table table-striped">
   <thead>